 - Orgran No Egg Natural Egg Replacer - use the directions on the box (wet or dry)

-- 1 heaping tbsp soy powder + 2 tbsp water = 1 egg
+- 1 heaping tablespoon soy powder + 2 tablespoon water = 1 egg

-- 1 tbsp soy or coconut milk powder + 1 tbsp cornstarch + 2 tbsp water = 1 egg
+- 1 tablespoon soy or coconut milk powder + 1 tablespoon cornstarch + 2 tablespoon water = 1 egg

 - 1 banana = 1 egg in cakes

-- 1 tbsp ground flax seed and 3 tbsp water, whisked until it becomes gelatinous = 1 egg (best in cakes, breads, baked goods or pancakes)
+- 1 tablespoon ground flax seed and 3 tablespoon water, whisked until it becomes gelatinous = 1 egg (best in cakes, breads, baked goods or pancakes)

 - ¼ cup mashed potatoes, applesauce, canned pumpkin or pureed prunes = 1 egg (consider taste profile of finished recipe)